-As with any surgical procedure the woman will be asked to sign a consent form before undergoing the procedure.
+As with any surgical procedure, the patient will be asked to sign a consent form before undergoing the procedure.
 This is an ideal opportunity to discuss with the doctor the risks and benefits of the procedure and to have any questions about the procedure answered.

 After the procedure

-After the procedure vital signs such as heart rate, blood pressure and temperature will be monitored for a period of time (usually two to four hours).
+After the procedure, vital signs such as heart rate, blood pressure and temperature will be monitored for a period of time.
 If no problems occur during this time, the patient is discharged and sent home.

 It is common to experience some cramping and period-like pain after the procedure.
-There may also be some vaginal bleeding.
+There may also be some spotting or light vaginal bleeding.
 These symptoms may last for a few days.
-Pain medication such as paracetamol should help to ease discomfort.
+Medication may be prescribed to help ease discomfort.

-It is important to contact a doctor after the procedure if:
+It is important to contact your doctor after the procedure if:

 - Bleeding is heavy, contains large clots or requires you to change pads every hour or more frequently